 1. Advance our strong tradition of community service

 Exelon’s Corporate Citizenship program strives to improve the quality of life for the people who live and work in our service territory and around our power plants.
 We seek to accomplish these goals through employee volunteer activities and executive involvement on non-profit boards.

-- Our employees served nearly 61,000 hours as volunteers at a variety of organizations.
-More than 350 executives and employees serve on boards of local non-profit organizations.
+- Our employees served nearly 105,000 hours as volunteers at a variety of organizations in 2012.
 We serve our communities through environmental projects, United Way volunteer activities, student mentoring and recognition programs, cause-related walks and races, and renovation and refurbishing projects at schools and community agencies.

-- Exelon’s Dollars for Doers program rewards dedicated volunteers with small grants for the non-profit organization of their choice.
+- Exelon’s Dollars for Doers program rewards dedicated employee volunteers with $100, $200 and $400 grants to non-profit organizations where they serve.

 back to top